Jonathan-R-Anderson/nullchan/README.md

-Maniwani - an anonymous imageboard for the 21st century
+Nullchan - an anonymous imageboard for the 21st century
 =======================================================

-Maniwani is a work-in-progress imageboard implementation using Flask.
+Nullchan is a work-in-progress imageboard implementation using Flask.
-Come visit the project IRC channel `#maniwani` on `rizon.net`.
+Come visit the project IRC channel `#nullchan` on `rizon.net`.

 Where does the name come from?
 I could tell you, but by that point you'd [have been torn to pieces.](https://wikipedia.org/wiki/Katanagatari)